 We work with thousands of independent farmers every day who help raise the animals we use to produce safe, nutritious food for people all over the world.
 Treating the animals responsibly and with respect starts with where they’re housed.

 On the farm, birds are kept in enclosed barns to protect them from bad weather, extreme temperatures, diseases, and predators.
 No cages are used and birds can move freely within the barn.
 Stocking density, the number of birds within the available space in the barn, is carefully calculated to comply with national standards and to ensure that all birds can easily move to access feed and water and to express normal behavior.

 Barns are equipped with specially designed equipment to deliver a balanced feed ration and fresh water to ensure the birds receive the correct nutritional requirements to meet the growth and production needs throughout their lives.
-The primary ingredients in our feed rations are soybean meal, corn, minerals and vitamins.
-The floor of a typical barn is covered with plant-based recyclable materials, such as rice or oat hulls or pine shavings.
-The barns also use automatic equipment to provide lighting and ventilation to maintain a climate-controlled, comfortable environment that is suitable for the birds’ age.

 We also support the Livestock Marketing Association’s (LMA) Guide to Animal Handling.
 Their suggested guidelines are to provide adequate pen space and secure footing for animals.
 For large animals in overnight pens, animals should have space to lie down.
 For large animals in day pens, animals should have room to stand with heads down.
 Increased access to water, sprinklers, and shade, should be provided as conditions change to prevent overheating.